PowerMops/powermops-site/src/routes/pmops/Classes-2.md

 Mops strings are implemented as relocatable blocks of heap that can expand and contract as their contents change.
-A string object itself contains a handle to the heap block that contains the string\'s data.
+A string object itself contains a handle to the heap block that contains the string's data.
 It also contains three other ivars which we will describe below.

 Strings can be useful for a wide variety of programming needs.
 They can serve as file buffers, staging areas for text to be printed on the screen, dictionaries, or vehicles for parsing user input.
-You should consider using strings for any run of bytes whose length and/or contents are likely to change in the course of your program\'s execution.
+You should consider using strings for any run of bytes whose length and/or contents are likely to change in the course of your program's execution.
 Strings are not restricted to ASCII text, although that will probably be their most common use.
 Note, however, that text constants can more efficiently be implemented as SCONs or string literals (see II.5 for more information).

-Using strings is somewhat like using files, in that you must open the string before you use it and close it when you\'re through.
-This is done by sending a New: message to each string before you use it, to allocate the string\'s heap storage, and then sending a Release: message when you no longer need the string.
-Release: is actually inherited from String\'s superclass, Handle, and calls the Toolbox routine DisposeHandle.
+Using strings is somewhat like using files, in that you must open the string before you use it and close it when you're through.
+This is done by sending a New: message to each string before you use it, to allocate the string's heap storage, and then sending a Release: message when you no longer need the string.
+Release: is actually inherited from String's superclass, Handle, and calls the Toolbox routine DisposeHandle.

 There are two classes of strings in Mops.
 String supports basic string